Make Reading Time Meaningful With These Story Books for 2-year-olds

 There’s a monster in the book and the reader is instructed to perform a number of tasks to try to get the monster out.
 Only to realize that releasing the monster might not be the best solution.

-This is really fun for both kids and adults.
+There’s a Monster in Your Book is really fun for both kids and adults.

 These are books that will grow with your child and continue to be relevant until they are in school.